fellowship/touch-up-the-hair/README.md

 This project employs stable diffusion inpainting with ControlNet to achieve the desired hair color touch-up.
 The algorithm utilizes a minority hair color mask to guide the inpainting process.

 ## Usage
-1. Clone this repository to your local machine.
+1. Clone this repository to Google Colab.
-2. Open and run the notebook `touch_up_the_hair.ipynb` in Google Colab or any compatible environment.
+2. Open and run the notebook `touch_up_the_hair.ipynb` in Google Colab.
-3. Upload your input images to the `input_dir` folder.
-4. Follow the instructions provided in the notebook to process the images.
-5. Retrieve the processed images from the `output_dir` folder.

 ## Repository Structure
 - `touch_up_the_hair.ipynb`: Contains the Python code for the hair color touch-up process.
 - `input_dir/`: Directory to upload input images.
 - `output_dir/`: Directory where the processed images will be saved.
 - `models/`: Directory to store required models.
+- `Images/`: Directory containing test images

 ## Models
 - `selfie_multiclass_256x256.tflite`: Mediapipe model for segmenting hair in images.

+  ##Note
+If you intend to use images other than the provided test images, please ensure that your `IMG_PATH` variable is up-to-date.
+We recommend utilizing the pre-built `input_dir` directory, where you can conveniently upload your images after creating the directory.